drakmaniso/ciziel/docs/features.md

-# The Grace programming language
+# The Odo programming language

-Grace is a simple programming language with the following features:
+Odo is a simple programming language with the following features:

 - pure functions,
 - type inference,